 This rule is similar to fraudulent concealment and pertains to situations where the plaintiff was unaware the breach had occurred or that they had sustained an injury because of the breach of contract.
 Under these circumstances, the statute of limitations in Texas for breach of contract will not begin until the breach, or injury caused by the breach, is discovered.

-When Can You Claim Breach of Contract in Texas?
+When Can You Claim Breach of Contract?

 To prevail on a valid claim for breach of contract in Texas, you must first prove that there was a valid contract.
 Once this fact has been proven, you can claim that the obligations stated in the contract were not met.